Carl Blackbird: Speedway career

-In 1985, he became the British Under 21 Champion and reached the final of the British Speedway Championship in 1986.
-In 1985, he signed for Belle Vue Aces for a £20,000 transfer fee from Mildenhall Fen Tigers and spent three years at the Manchester club.
+In 1985, Blackbird became the British Under 21 Champion and signed for Belle Vue Aces for a £20,000 transfer fee from Mildenhall Fen Tigers, spending three years at the Manchester club.
+He reached the final of the British Speedway Championship in 1986.
 In 1988, he signed for Ipswich Witches, moving from Belle Vue.

-At retirement he had earned 8 international caps for the England national speedway team.
+At retirement, Blackbird had earned eight international caps for the England national speedway team.

 Family

-His son Lewis Blackbird is a former speedway rider, as were Carl's brothers Mark Blackbird and Paul Blackbird.
+Blackbird's son Lewis is a former speedway rider, as were Carl's brothers Mark and Paul.